Skip to main content

 Raphael, C., & Matsuoka, M. (2024).
 Ground truths: Community-engaged research for environmental justice.
 University of California Press – Luminos.

 A comprehensive introduction to doing community-engaged research for environmental justice in many fields, including law and policy, community economic development, public health, food justice, urban and regional planning, and conservation.
-Available open access in January 2024.
+Available open access.
+Archived recordings of a webinar series based on the book are also available.

 Raphael, C. (2019).
 Engaged scholarship for environmental justice: A guide.
 Santa Clara, CA: Santa Clara University.